TMJ Treatment St. Louis, MO

 • Misaligned Bite: Jaw or tooth misalignment, like an overbite or underbite, may impact TMJ function and result in gradual discomfort.

 At Axes Physical Therapy, our TMD treatment approach in St. Louis, MO focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
-With a focus on your unique TMD triggers, we aim to bring you enduring relief and improve your quality of life.
+Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.

 Diagnosing TMD and TMJ Disorders

 The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
-Because each St. Louis, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.
+Our team recognizes that each St. Louis, MO patient’s TMD experience is different, and our diagnostic methods aim to pinpoint the unique factors behind each individual’s jaw pain.

 At your first TMD consultation in St. Louis, MO, an experienced St. Louis, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
 The assessment may involve an evaluation of: